-Timothy White is the Tour Owner, Local Guide and Radio Host on KRBD-FM Weds Night Rock and Blues,
+Timothy White is the Tour Owner and Director Local Radio Host on KRBD-FM Weds Night Rock and Blues.

-We provide a fun, relaxed and informative excursion service to visit the numerous attractions on Revilla Island.
+We provide a fun, relaxed and informative tour of our Island

 KTCT fills a demand for inexpensive yet knowledgeable, personalized, narrated tours of Ketchikan.
 Our excursions offer the independent traveler a relaxed, intimate experience to view the many attractions on the island.